Gluten

 Common questions

-Pure oats are naturally gluten-free, but most commercial oats are processed alongside wheat and contain enough cross-contamination to cause symptoms in coeliacs.
+- Pure oats are naturally gluten-free, but most commercial oats are processed alongside wheat and contain enough cross-contamination to cause symptoms in coeliacs.
 Look for certified gluten-free oats.
-A small minority (around 5 percent) of coeliacs also react to a protein in oats called avenin.
+A small minority of coeliacs also react to a protein in oats called avenin.

-A few possible reasons.
-Italian wheat varieties tend to be lower in modern dwarf-wheat protein content.
+- A few possible reasons.
+Italian durum pasta wheat differs from the bread wheat used in many packaged products, though gluten content of wheat overall has not meaningfully increased over the last century.
 Traditional preparation includes longer fermentation.
 Portion sizes and meal patterns are different.
 The placebo of being on holiday and not stressed is also genuinely effective for gut symptoms.

 Sources